tehtnaz/rolebot/README.md

 # rolebot (temporary name, im lazy)

 **This code was literally written in 3 hours.
-Expect it to be lazy.
+Expect it to be shoddy.
 I'll clean it up over time**

 1. remember to `npm install` in root dir
 2. then compile typescript with `tsc`